BloodyBogan/flashcard-app/README.md

 Add the ability to hide/unhide the menu <br />
 Edit the flashcards <br />
 Create your own flashcards <br />
-Having multiple sets of flashcards
+Having multiple sets of flashcards <br />
+Clean up the code